FleischerResearchLab/biosses_d2v/README.md

-# biosses-doc2vec: Benchmarking the BIOSSES dataset streamlined!
+# biosses-doc2vec: Benchmarking the BIOSSES dataset with Doc2Vec streamlined!

 ## What is BIOSSES?